Ono Academic College – Haredi Campus: History

 56% of the students are men, of whom 67% are married.
 Women constitute 44% of the students, of whom 35% are married.
 86% of students are aged 18–30.

-President Shimon Peres, Chief of Staff Gabi Ashkenazi, Bank of Israel Governor Stanley Fischer, Labor leader MK Shelly Yachimovich, and former media personality Yair Lapid were hosted on campus.
+The late president Shimon Peres, former chief of staff Gabi Ashkenazi, Bank of Israel Governor Stanley Fischer, Labor leader MK Shelly Yachimovich, and former media personality Yair Lapid were hosted on campus.

 Alumni include Knesset members Yigal Guetta, Moshe Arbel, Uriel Buso, Omer Yankelevich and Amnon Cohen.

 Study tracks

-Program tracks include first degrees in the following subjects: Law (.
-LL.B), Business Management (.
-BA, with specializations in accounting, information systems analysis, finance and capital markets, and marketing and management), Occupational Therapy (BOT), communication disorders (.
-BA), and advertising and marketing communications.
+Program tracks include first degrees in the following subjects: Law (LLB), Business Management (BA, with specializations in accounting, information systems analysis, finance and capital markets, and marketing and management), Occupational Therapy (BOT), communication disorders (BA), and advertising and marketing communications.